8 Photos Show What It's Like To Be Young & Trans

 By setting up in the children's homes and taking plenty of time to get to know them, Hadden makes her process as unobtrusive as possible — and makes sure that the children are part of it.
 She only takes a photo when it feels right, when the kids are totally comfortable with her.

-Parents can get in direct contact with Hadden (whose project is ongoing) through Mermaids, a UK-based organisation that provides support for transgender children.
+Parents can get in direct contact with Hadden (whose project is ongoing) through Mermaids, a U.K.-based organization that provides support for transgender children.
 She says that their interest in her work — and the kids' willingness to share — has overwhelmed her in the best possible way.

 "I’ve been really moved by how open they have been with me," Hadden says.
 "The courage it takes to talk to a loved one about your gender, and how you might be questioning it, I just can't even imagine.
 [The children] are all incredibly smart and open."